ranjez/leancrow/site/content/_index.md

 <p>I can help.
-I am an experienced Product Marketer, and I can parachute into your growing team at a moments notice and I can:</br>
+I am an experienced Product Marketer, and I can parachute into your growing team at a moments notice and:</br>

 * **Talk to your customers** - what do they like, dislike, expect, reject, value and need.
 * **Experiment with product messaging**, imagery, notifications, functionality
+* Obsess over data led analysis
-* Write persuasive copy
+* Write persuasive copy that reflects your tone of voice
+* Build a customer touchpoint map
+* Create event-based trigger messaging, be that nudges, incentives, prompts, incentives
+* Research your competitors
+*
 * </p>

 <p><b>Customer Personas</b></br>